-Grow the event to become financially viable and sustainable
+Grow the event to become financially viable and sustainable.

 Who is eligible for a Tourism Event Grant?

-Community groups, organisations, businesses or for-profit orgs based in the Rural City of Wangaratta and holding event in the Muncipality
+Community groups, organisations, businesses or for-profit organisations based in the Rural City of Wangaratta and holding event in the Municipality.

-Businesses or for-profit organisations based in the Rural City of Wangaratta
+Businesses or for-profit organisations based in the Rural City of Wangaratta.

-Events being held in the Rural City of Wangaratta.- Businesses or for-profit organisations outside of the Rural City of Wangaratta but hosting Event in the Municipality.
+Events being held in the Rural City of Wangaratta.

+Businesses or for-profit organisations outside of the Rural City of Wangaratta but hosting their event in the Municipality of the Rural City of Wangaratta.

 What events will the Tourism Event Grant fund?